bytedance/bitsail/website/zh/documents/start/deployment.md

   <tr>
     <td>kubernetes.cluster-id</td>
     <td>Optional</td>
-    <td>bitsail-job</td>
+    <td>bitsail-&#60;instance-id&#62;</td>
     <td>String</td>
     <td>The cluster-id, which should be no more than 45 characters, is used for identifying a unique Flink cluster.
-If not set, the client will automatically generate it with a random ID.</td>
+If not set, the client will automatically generate it with a random numeric ID with 'bitsail-' prefix.</td>
   </tr>

   <tr>